Last updated on August 1st, 2023 at 06:50 pm

 Coneflower Colors

-There are numerous varieties and many hybrids being made every year.
+Numerous varieties and hybrids are being made every year.
 Echinacea plants come in lots of colors bright pink, yellow, red, and green flowers.
-The common color is purple and depending on the variety they will grow somewhere between 2 and 4.5 ft, tall.
+The common color is purple and depending on the variety they will grow somewhere between 2 and 4.5 ft. tall.

 Echinacea plant care

 At the first sign of fungus spray with Neem Oil.
-Spray every other day to keep this fungus from killing your plants
+Spray every other day to keep this fungus from killing Echinacea plants.

 They are considered herbaceous perennials.